-But if we’ve learnt anything since the pandemic began, it’s that, with a little planning, patience and resilience, school communities can survive any curveball that’s thrown at them by working together.
+But as we’ve also learnt from the past couple of years, with solid planning, patience and resilience, school communities can survive any curveball that’s thrown at them by working together.

 Communication is key